 El Areeb has not been tested in his last three starts, last out drawing away in the mud to win the Jerome (G3) by 11 ¼ lengths in his first trip on the inner track.
 It was his first go around two turns after sprinting in his first four starts including winning the JF Lewis at Laurel Park two back in his first go against winners.
 The $340,000 Ocala purchase looks tough but is going to be a short price and he now is going to have to replicate his two-turn effort over a fast surface.

 J Boys Echo ran in spots in a fourth-place finish in the Delta Jackpot (G3) last out.
 He pressed the early pace, dropped back to seventh and then was picking it up late when rallying for fourth, beaten 10 ¼ lengths.
 He broke his maiden two back at Keeneland over what was not one of the stronger maiden races at the fall meeting.
 The colt was a $485,000 Keeneland purchase out of the stakes winner Letgomyecho ($136,200).

 WIN: Apartfromthecrowd to win at 7-2 or better.

 Catch Derby Fever with Michael Dempsey’s Road to the Kentucky Derby Package!
 Subscribers receive ALL of Michael’s Saturday’s Reports now until the first Saturday of May!

-Included in the package is coverage of all of the major Derby preps, his Best Plays Report and his full card reports each Saturday!
+Included in the package is coverage of all the major Derby preps, his Best Plays Report and his full card reports each Saturday!
 In addition, this package includes his Kentucky Oaks Day and Kentucky Derby Day Reports!
-Now only $119.95!